cryptoforcecommand/Threat-Hunting-Resources/README.md

 # Cyber Security Careers
-The morality of the work is what attracts a lot cyber security professionals to stay up late, work long hours, and study non stop.
+The morality of the work is what attracts a lot of us cyber security professionals to stay up late, work long hours, and study non stop.
 A lot of us just want to save the company, do something right, and save the world.
 If this sounds like you, here is a list of resources to assist you with your career in Cyber Security:

 - [U.S. Digital Corps - Cybercareers.gov](https://www.cybercareers.gov/)
 - [Indeed.com Cyber Jobs](https://www.indeed.com/q-Cyber-Security-jobs.html?vjk=564b96a76d8b29be)